CS230 • Adversarial Attacks and Defenses

 Curvature of decision boundaries

-- Moosavi-Dezfooli et al., 2016 showed that adversarial examples exploit the geometry of decision boundaries, which are often close to the data manifold in high dimensions.
+- Moosavi-Dezfooli et al., 2016 showed that adversarial examples exploit the geometry of decision boundaries, which often lie perilously close to the data manifold in high dimensions.

 -